appdotnet/object-metadata/annotations/net.app.core.language.md

 > ### net.app.core.language

 <!-- provide a description of what your annotation represents -->
-The language annotation allows a User to indicate what language this post was written in.
+The language annotation allows a User to indicate what language this post or message was written in.
+We suggest you add this annotation to a post or message if you have an explicit indication from the user of which language it was written in, or a reasonable estimate, e.g., the locale of the keyboard used to compose the post, metadata from an external feed, etc.

+If your application is **consuming** this annotation, we recommend that you fall back to the `locale` field on the User object which created the object in order to determine the effective language of a post.

 <!-- provide at least one example of what your annotation might look like in the wild -->
 ## Example